Bethany LeBlanc, LCSW, PMH-C

 Here are your next steps:

-Take a look at the About Me page to get a feel for my approach and get answers to common questions.
+Explore the at the About Me page to get a feel for my approach.

 Fill out the form below- share as much or as little detail as you’d like in the message box.

-I’ll be in touch within 48 hours to schedule a free 15-minute consult call.
+I’ll reach out within 48 hours to schedule a free 15-minute consultation.

-We’ll connect by phone or video chat to see if we’re a good fit and answer any other questions.
+We’ll connect by phone to see if we’re a good fit and answer any logistical questions.
 If it feels good to you, we’ll set up your intake appointment!

-You’ll receive access to the client portal- make sure to complete all intake paperwork before our first session.
+You’ll get access to the client portal- make sure to complete all intake paperwork before our first session.